mmu-webdesign/Level4-web-term-1/HTML/html01/07-links.md

 ## Anatomy of a link

-A basic link is created by wrapping the text (or other content, see Block level links) you want to turn into a link inside an `<a>` element, and giving it an `href` attribute (also known as a Hypertext Reference , or target) that will contain the web address you want the link to point to.
+A basic link is created by wrapping the text (or other content, see Block level links) you want to turn into a link inside an `<a>` element, and giving it an `href` attribute (also known as a Hypertext Reference, or target) that will contain the web address you want the link to point to.

 ```
 <p>I'm creating a link to